zoicware/ZOICWARE/features.md

 ### General
-- **Black Theme** - apply a black color to the taskbar and startmenu
+- **Black Theme** - apply a black color to the taskbar and startmenu as well as dark user picture and black themed cursors
-     - Classic theme will apply a old windows insider theme to enable a retro effect on some windows
 - **Remove Open File Security Warning** - When disabling smart screen windows will default to the old file security warning when opening files from another pc
 - **Remove Speech Recognition App** - removes the files associated with this app
 - **Enable HAGS** - enable Hardware Accelerated GPU Scheduling, this setting is set to disabled by registry tweaks (recommended)